LeFedez/cypress-e2e-slack-reporter/README.md

 ## 📦 Quick Start

-Add this workflow to `.github/workflows/cypress-e2e.yml`:
+Add this workflow to your `.yml` file:

 ```yaml
 on: [push, pull_request]